GalaxyGorilla/hello/doc/logging.md

 #### 200410

 * ___Messages___:
-  * [d3cbc27eb6ab43f2b2dfc9114c122054] Hello http client received an error after executing a request to '~p' with reason '~p'.
+  * [d3cbc27eb6ab43f2b2dfc9114c122054] Hello http client received an error after executing a request to @URL@ with reason @REASON@.
 * ___Explanation___: The client sent or received an errors.
 This does affect functionality of the client.
 * ___Level___: info